fregu856/3DOD_thesis/README.md

         pytorch/pytorch:0.4_cuda9_cudnn7 bash
 ```

-- /root/ will now be mapped to /home/fregu856 (i.e., $ cd -- takes you to the regular home folder).
+- Inside the image, /root/ will now be mapped to /home/fregu856 (i.e., $ cd -- takes you to the regular home folder).

 - To start the image:
 - - $ sudo sh start_docker_image.sh